Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Discussion

 \textbf{Text distributions vary widely, and visualization effectiveness depends on their structure.} A key takeaway from both the formative study and evaluation is that the usefulness of any visualization depends heavily on the structure of the underlying text distribution.
 LM outputs can differ in many ways: they may be tightly aligned or highly divergent, short or long, dominated by a few repeated templates or widely varied in phrasing.
 These properties strongly influence whether structural visualization techniques are helpful.

 Visual encodings that expose shared structure are particularly effective when outputs are temporally or syntactically aligned.
 For example, tasks like translation or style rewriting tend to produce outputs with similar lengths and structure but small points of divergence.
-In these settings, structural visualizations make it easy to see where outputs branch and reconverge (Figure~\ref{fig:translation}).
+In these settings, structural visualizations make it easy to see where outputs branch and reconverge (Fig.~\ref{fig:translation}).

 Similarly, distributions that contain a few strong modes can benefit from structural summaries.
-For example, outputs to ``name a Greek god or goddess'' repeatedly return Zeus with only superficial variation across temperature settings (Figure~\ref{fig:zeus}).
-Appendix Figure~\ref{fig:random_numbers} also shows a graph of ``Give me a random number between 1 and 100'' for comparison, highlighting how models are also poor random number generators \cite{hopkins2023can}.
-We also observed this pattern in more open-ended tasks too.
+For example, outputs to ``name a Greek god or goddess'' repeatedly return Zeus with only superficial variation across temperature settings (Fig.~\ref{fig:zeus}).
+Appendix Fig.~\ref{fig:random_numbers} also shows a graph of ``Give me a random number between 1 and 100'' for comparison, highlighting how models are also poor random number generators \cite{hopkins2023can}.
+We also observed this pattern in more open-ended tasks.
 Creative prompts such as poems or stories also often share repeated framing phrases or structural templates (e.g., similar openings or narrative patterns).
-When these patterns exist, visualizing shared structure helps reveal them quickly (Figure~\ref{fig:haiku}).
+When these patterns exist, visualizing shared structure helps reveal them quickly (Fig.~\ref{fig:haiku}).

 However, structural encodings become less effective when outputs are \textbf{long, highly heterogeneous, or only semantically similar while differing token-by-token}.
-In these cases, branching can become extremely dense, producing visually complex layouts without much compression benefit (Figure~\ref{fig:hairball}).
+In these cases, branching can become extremely dense, producing visually complex layouts without much compression benefit (Fig.~\ref{fig:hairball}).
 Outputs that diverge early and rarely reconverge are particularly difficult to summarize visually.